ibexa/documentation-developer/docs/commerce/shipping_management/extend_shipping.md

 Before form data can be stored in database tables, field values must be converted to a storage-specific format.
 Here, the storage converter converts the `customer_identifier` string value into the `customer_id` numerical value.

-In `src/ShippingMethodType/Storage`, create the `StorageConverter.php` class:
+In `src/ShippingMethodType/Storage`, create a `StorageConverter.php` file with the storage converter class:

 ``` php
 [[= include_file('code_samples/front/shop/shipping/src/ShippingMethodType/Storage/StorageConverter.php') =]]